 Little Dog In A Big City

 I had one aim in writing this this free online book, and that was to help dogs.
-By helping your dog in the way I suggest, you'll see an improvement in your dog's behaviour, and you'll lose weight at the same time.
+By helping your dog in the way I suggest, you'll not only see an improvement in your dog's behaviour, but you'll lose weight at the same time.
 So everyone wins!
 Click here to access the free online book.

 Note: ALL dogs, both big and small, will benefit from the techniques I outline in Little Dog In A Big City.
 Although the book is called Little Dog In A Big City, the 'little' is about the littleness of any dog within the big concrete jungles that we call cities - not specifically about small dogs.

 Also, you'll notice that I use my two dogs, Jake and Jasmin (both Jack Russells) as models for the photos.
-Don't take this to mean that these are Jack Russell-based techniques - they're for ALL dogs.
+Again, don't take this to mean that these are Jack Russell-based techniques - they're for ALL dogs.
 It was just for convenience that I used my own dogs, as they happened to be available every time I asked them to do a photo shoot.

 I Am A Dog - Author Unknown